CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - Comprehensive test coverage for communication flow
   - Modular test organization for different aspects of functionality
   - Automated test runner for continuous integration
+- Vector cloning using object's Clone() method:
+  - All Vectric vector objects appear to have their own Clone() method
+  - Using this approach preserves original vectors during transformations

 ## Research Notes
 - Vectric Aspire/V-Carve Lua SDK offers extensive functionality: